fastify/fluent-json-schema/README.md

 - Faster and shorter way to write a JSON Schema via a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface)
 - Runtime errors for invalid options or keywords misuse
 - Javascript constants can be used in the JSON schema (e.g. _enum_, _const_, _default_ ) avoiding discrepancies between model and schema
-- Typescript friendly
+- Typescript definitions
-- No dependencies
+- Zero dependencies

 ## Install